612178472/hello-world/README.md

 The Homestead High School Library App is designed to provide a mobile interface that works alongside a stable backend database structure to provide users with information about available books, their holds, and their checkouts.
 Additionally, it implements a scanner that connects to web APIs in order to allow users to discover and hold books with their phone cameras.
 The app was developed in conjunction with Homestead High School's library to ensure our app would be useful in a real world situation.

+The Homestead High School Library App is designed to provide a mobile interface that works alongside a stable backend database structure to provide users with information about available books, their holds, and their checkouts.
+Additionally, it implements a scanner that connects to web APIs in order to allow users to discover and hold books with their phone cameras.
+The app was developed in conjunction with Homestead High School's library to ensure our app would be useful in a real world situation.

 This application was programmed entirely in Apple's Swift language.
-The backend was coded with MySQL.
+The backend was coded with a mix of MySQL and PHP.

-Key Features
+## Key Features

-Robust backend relational database to store information Book barcode scanner using RESTful APIs to generate book information Well commented database access code
+* Robust backend relational database to store information
+* Book barcode scanner using RESTful APIs to generate book information
+* Well commented database access code
-Checkout with your phone for ease of access Intelligent keyword search algorithm to look for books Hold system that lets you reserve a book to pick up later Customized map with genre pins to identify book locations Bug reporting to enable continuous development
+* Checkout with your phone for ease of access
+* Intelligent keyword search algorithm to look for books
+* Hold system that lets you reserve a book to pick up later
+* Customized map with genre pins to identify book locations
+* Bug reporting to enable continuous development
-Smart resource management to reduce database calls and memory leaks Facebook integration to allow for a social aspect to our application Getting Started
+* Smart resource management to reduce database calls and memory leaks
+* Facebook integration to allow for a social aspect to our application

+## Getting Started

 The following are the best ways to test HHS Library given your access to certain devices.

+### Mac OS Computer
+Download XCode from the Mac App Store and create a free developer account on [Apple's Developer Portal](developer.apple.com)

 Mac OS Computer
 Download XCode from the Mac App Store and create a free developer account on Apple's Developer Portal